keboola/developers-docs/extend/common-interface/config-file.md

 ## State File
 The state file is used to store the component state for the next run.
-It provides a two-way communication between KBC configuration state storage and the component.
+It provides a two-way communication between Keboola configuration state storage and the component.
 The state file only works if the API call references a stored configuration (`config` is used, not `configData`).

 The location of the state file is: